 Collection Item Summary:

-The Douglas DC-7 was an advanced development in large piston-engine airliners.
-American Airlines introduced the aircraft on its New York to Los Angeles route on November 29, 1953.
-It was the first airliner to provide nonstop transcontinental service both east-to-west and west-to-east.
+DC-6B piston-engine airliner.
+It was introduced by American Airlines on its New York–Los Angeles route in November 1953 and was the first airliner to provide nonstop transcontinental service in both directions.

-The DC-7 cruised at 580 kilometers (360 miles) per hour and was the fastest transport aircraft in service.
-As a result, 338 DC-7s were purchased by 18 different airlines.
-Piston-engine airliners were made obsolete by turbine-engine Boeing 707s and Douglas DC-8s.
-Some DC-7s were later used as cargo planes and for charter work.
+The fastest transport aircraft in service, the DC-7 cruised at 580 kilometers (360 miles) per hour.
+A total of 338 DC-7s of all types were purchased by 18 different airlines.
+Like other piston-engine airliners, it was made obsolete by the introduction of turbine-engine Boeing 707s and Douglas

-This nose section is from the American Airlines flagship Vermont, which carried about 130,000 passengers in its nearly 13,500 hours aloft.
+This nose section is from American Airlines’ Flagship Vermont, which carried about 130,000 passengers in its nearly 13,500 hours aloft.

 Collection Item Long Description: